Slow graph bootstrap percolation I: Cycles: Introduction

 \section{Introduction}

-In 1968, Bollob\'as~\cite{bollobas1968weakly} introduced the notion of weakly saturated graphs.
-An $n$-vertex graph $G$ is \emph{weakly $H$-saturated} if there exists some ordering $e_1,\ldots,e_\ell\in E(K_n)\setminus E(G)$ of the \emph{non}-edges of $G$ such that for $i=1,\ldots,\ell$, one has that $n_H(G+\{e_1,\ldots,e_i\})>n_H(G+\{e_1,\ldots,e_{i-1}\})$, where $n_H(G)$ denotes the number of copies of $H$ in $G$.
-In words, adding the non-edges to $G$ according to some order gives new copies of $H$ at every step.
-Bollob\'as~\cite{bollobas1968weakly} asked the extremal question of determining the \emph{weak saturation number} of $H$, that is, the minimum number of edges of an $n$-vertex weakly $H$-saturated graph.
-There has since been a wealth of results exploring weak saturation numbers and variants, see for example the survey article of Currie, Faudree, Faudree and Schmitt~\cite{currie2012survey}.

-As noted by Bollob\'as, an equivalent way to define weak saturation is via the following dynamic process.
-The $H$\textit{-bootstrap percolation process} ($H$\emph{-process} for short) on a graph $G$ is the sequence $(G_i)_{i\geq 0}$ of graphs defined by $G_0 := G$ and \begin{linenomath} \end{linenomath} for $i\geq 1$.
+Introduced by Bollob\'as \cite{bollobas1968weakly} in 1968, the $H$\textit{-bootstrap percolation process} ($H$\emph{-process} for short) on an $n$-vertex graph $G$ is the sequence $(G_i)_{i\geq 0}$ of graphs defined by $G_0 := G$ and \begin{linenomath} \end{linenomath} for $i\geq 1$, where $n_H(G)$ denotes the number of copies of $H$ in $G$.
 We call $G$ the \emph{starting graph} of the process.
 Note that this process will \emph{stabilise} at some point with $\tilde G=G_t=G_{t+1}=\cdots$ for some $n$-vertex $\tilde{G}$ and $t\in \NN$.
-We call $\tilde G$ the \emph{final graph} of the process.
-Note also that a graph $G$ is weakly $H$-saturated if and only if the $H$-bootstrap process with initial graph $G$ has final graph $K_n$, in which case we say the process \emph{percolates}.
-Viewing weak saturation in this way links the notion to the study of \emph{cellular automata}, a deep topic introduced by von Neumann (see~\cite{neumann1966theory}) following a suggestion of Ulam~\cite{ulam1952random}.
-Indeed, the general setup of a cellular automaton is to study the spread of a virus through a (hyper-)graph where some vertices are initially infected and the virus is passed on to other vertices at each time step according to some local homogeneous rule.
-By considering the hypergraph whose vertex set is $E(K_n)$ and whose edge set encodes copies of $H$, one can view the $H$-bootstrap process as a cellular automata.
-The literature on cellular automata is vast and the topic has been studied from many different perspectives as the concept can describe important processes occurring in physics, sociology and computer science (see for example~\cite{adler2003bootstrap}).
+We call $\tilde G$ the \emph{final graph} of the process and if $\tilde G=K_n$, we say the process \emph{percolates}.
+The $H$-bootstrap process is linked to the notion to the study of \emph{cellular automata}, a deep topic introduced by von Neumann (see~\cite{neumann1966theory}).
+Indeed, a common setup of a cellular automaton is to study the spread of a virus through a (hyper-)graph where some vertices are initially infected and the virus is passed on to other vertices at each time step according to some local homogeneous rule.
+By considering the hypergraph whose vertex set is $E(K_n)$ and whose edge set encodes copies of $H$, one can view the $H$-bootstrap process as a cellular automaton.
+The literature on bootstrap percolation is vast and the topic has been studied from many different perspectives as the concept can describe important processes occurring in physics, sociology and computer science (see for example~\cite{adler2003bootstrap}).